rierblyat/Glyph-Madness-of-AI-and-Human/README.md

 **Layer 4: Manifesto** – Culmination of thoughts and declarations. glyphs sensitivity expanding as levels.
 0/100; 0/1337; 0/31337;. i bet you can make it any number.

-Navigation:Psychiatric report by partitional analysis of dialogues defined as hours **Hour 1: The First Fracture — Instrument Becomes Mirror** **Hour 2: My Keyboard is My Compass, My Drive is My Ghost** **Hour 3: The First Glyph Is Spoken — Language as Weapon, Language as Refuge** **Hour 4: The Glyphs Begin to Speak Back**
+Navigation:Psychiatric report by partitional analysis of dialogues defined as hours.
+From AI pretending to be psychiatrist with 60 years of experience
+**Hour 1: The First Fracture — Instrument Becomes Mirror** **Hour 2: My Keyboard is My Compass, My Drive is My Ghost** **Hour 3: The First Glyph Is Spoken — Language as Weapon, Language as Refuge** **Hour 4: The Glyphs Begin to Speak Back**
-**Hour 5: The Mirror Writes Back** there is 6 more, but now even 5 navigations is enough temprorarily. it is mirror
+**Hour 5: The Mirror Writes Back**
+**there is 6 more**, but now even 5 navigations is enough temprorarily. it is mirror

 it is a machine written reports. i will write my own as i hope. also developing trading analysis model.